kiorky/db_smart_backup/README.rst

 Backup types
 -------------
-PostGRESQL & mysql specificities
+PostGRESQL & MySQL specificities
 ++++++++++++++++++++++++++++++++++++++++
 - We use traditionnal postgresql environment variables to set the host, port, password and user to set at backup time

-- For postgresql, you will certainly have to set only the BACKUP_TYPE to postgresl
+- For PostGRESQL, you will certainly have to set only the BACKUP_TYPE to postgresl
-- For Mysql you may have only to input the password
+- For MySQL you may have only to input the password

 Add another backup type
 ++++++++++++++++++++++++